 About you, your family, and your move to Kuwait

-The first five and a half years, we lived with my mother-in-law who didn’t speak any English.
+For the first five and a half years, we lived with my mother-in-law who didn’t speak any English.
 It was really important for me to absorb the culture and learn the language.
 Because I was home and raising our kids, I was able to spend a lot of time with her.
 The culture was so different that I had to integrate into it slowly.
-I have three children, 32, 30 and 27.
+At this time of the podcast, I have three children, 32, 30, and 27.
 My oldest son, Barrak, moved to Thailand and is an artist involved in juried projects in the region.
 My other son, Meshari, was working HSBC in Kuwait but got accepted to grad school in the states.
 My daughter, Haya, is a design thinker working in Boston.
-I have a 93 year old mom in Buffalo so I have a few reasons why I go back to the States.
+I have a 93-year-old mom in Buffalo so I have a few reasons why I go back to the States.

 from left to right my children: Meshari, Haya, Barrak Al Zaid

 I raised my children in Kuwait and didn’t go back to work until 1995.
 In 1995-96, there was a new small school opening with only 85 students.
 I became their third grade teacher without any background in education, so I knew I had to go back and get the certification.
 I went back through a program at the College of New Jersey who brought professors to Kuwait and got my ESL certification.

 Attendees from TESOL Kuwait at TESOL International Conference 2017 in Seattle.